diabako/SentimentAnalysis-MongoDB-Java-Databricks/README.md

 //dbname is the MONGODB_DATABASE created in step 4 dbname = 'YOUR DATABASE NAME'

-//collectionname is the collection created in step 4 and which contains your raw reddit posts collectionname = 'YOUR COLLECTION NAME'
+//collectionname is the collection created in step 4 and which contains your raw Reddit posts collectionname = 'YOUR COLLECTION NAME'

-//sentiment_collectionname is the new collection that will contains the results of the reddit posts sentiment analysis sentiment_collectionname = 'NAME OF THE NEW COLLECTION FOR RESULTS'
+//sentiment_collectionname is the new collection that will contain the results of the Reddit posts sentiment analysis sentiment_collectionname = 'NAME OF THE NEW COLLECTION FOR RESULTS'

 //uri is the MongoDB Atlas connection string